jxlin/RoboND-Perception-Project/REPORT.md

 ### 1. _**Feature extraction**_

-The features extracted consists of histograms for the colors and normals from the pointcloud of each cluster.
+The features extracted consist of histograms for the colors and normals from the pointcloud of each cluster.

 ![FEATURES pipeline][img_pipeline_features]